BoiseCodeWorks/castle-grimtol/readme.md

 - Add some riddles or puzzles for users to solve to get from room to room

 ### Finished?
-When You are finished please slack the url for your github repo to your mentor in a DM.
-Be sure you add this project to your gh-pages if you want credit for it.
+When You are finished please submit the url for your github repo to the gradebook.